wandnz/streamevmon/README.md

 The default entrypoint is StreamConsumer, which requires a running and accessible instance of InfluxDB (and PostgreSQL if RichMeasurements are used).
-The locations of these databases when the program is run in IntelliJ can be configured using conf/amp-analyser.properties.
+The locations of these databases when the program is run in IntelliJ can be configured using conf/streamevmon.properties.

-To run automated tests, right-click on the test/scala/nz.net.wand.amp.analyser/ folder and select "Run ScalaTests in 'analyser'".
+To run automated tests, right-click on the test/scala/nz.net.wand.streamevmon/ folder and select "Run ScalaTests in 'streamevmon'".
 You should have the ability to run Docker containers for many of these tests to work.
 Some tests are sensitive to timing and may work if the test suite is ran a second time.